omarreis/BoatAttitude/README.md

       |   O   |
       \-------/

-The app can set rotations using both methods (checkbox "Use quaternion") If you use RotationAngle, you will note that if you move the phone around and then back to original position, the boat is no longer in the original position.
-Using the quaternion is better.
+This app can set rotations using both methods (checkbox "Use quaternion") If you use RotationAngle, you will note that if you move the phone around and then return to original position, the boat is no longer with the same attitude.
+Bottom line: use quaternion for setting object rotations.

 ## dependencies